 Against this backdrop, we examine structural changes associated with the German statutory minimum wage and raise the following question: Did the introduction and first uprating of the minimum wage in Germany lead to convergence or compositional changes in low-wage employment?
-In an international comparison, the introduction of the minimum wage represents a strong intervention in the lower range of the wage distribution (Bruttel et al. 2018; Mindestlohnkommission 2016): Approximately 4 million jobs or 11.3 percent of all jobs were previously paid below 8.50 euros.
-We aim to explore individual and structural determinants that had an impact on the risk of earning wages below the minimum-wage and low-wage threshold in 2014, the year prior to the introduction of the statutory minimum wage, and 2018, the year after the first increase in the minimum wage, which constitutes a medium-term period.

-For a valid measurement of composition changes, we use rich and representative datasets from 2014 and 2018, each containing information on approximately 1 million jobs and approximately 70,000 companies from all industries.
+In an international comparison, the introduction of the minimum wage represented a strong intervention in the lower range of the wage distribution (Bruttel et al. 2018; Mindestlohnkommission 2016): Approximately 4 million jobs or 11.3 percent of all jobs were previously paid below 8.50 euros.
+We aim to explore individual and structural determinants that had an impact on the incidence of earning wages below the minimum wage and low wage thresholds in 2014, the year prior to the introduction of the statutory minimum wage, and 2018, the year after the first increase in the minimum wage, which constitutes a medium-term period.
+For a valid measurement of composition changes, we use rich and representative datasets from 2014 to 2018, each containing information on approximately 1 million jobs and approximately 70,000 companies from all industries.
 These data allow us to assess the significance of not only individual determinants but also company-level and industry-level determinants, which we present here in detail for the first time.
-In the empirical part, we describe in the first step the respective determinants and the risk of being employed in the minimum-wage and low-wage sector in 2014 and 2018.
-In the second step, random intercept-only models are estimated to assess the explanatory power of the individual, company, and industry levels in 2014 and 2018 regarding minimum-wage and low-wage labour.
-Third, changing correlations between the determinants at those three levels and the risk of being employed in the minimum-wage and the risk of being employed in the minimum-wage and the risk of being employed in the minimum-wage and the risk of being employed in the minimum-wage and the risk of being employed in the minimum-wage and low-wage sector between the two years are determined in regression analyses.
+In the empirical part, we describe in the first step the respective determinants and the frequency of employment in the minimum-wage and low-wage sectors in 2014 and 2018.
+In the second step, random intercept-only models are estimated to assess the explanatory power of the individual, company, and industry levels in 2014 and 2018 regarding minimum-wage and low-wage labor.
+Third, changing correlations between the determinants at those three levels and the affectedness of being employed in the minimum-wage and low-wage sectors between the two years are determined in regression analyses.

 In the next section, we provide a comprehensive review of the current state of research on this topic, present theoretical assumptions, and derive two hypotheses.
-Data and the estimation strategy are described in section 3.
-Section 4 contains the empirical results, and section 5 presents the findings and conclusion.
+Data and the estimation strategy are described in Section 3.
+Section 4 contains the empirical results, and Section 5 presents the findings and conclusion.

-2 State of research and theoretical assumptions
+2 State of Research and Theoretical Assumptions